Childhood Lymphoma Expertise

 Family and Support Services

-We treat the whole child -- not just the disease.
-During your child’s care, you have access to a variety of services that are designed to make your child’s experience as positive as possible and provide support to your family.
+We treat your whole child -- not just their disease.
+During your child’s care, you have access to a variety of services that are designed to make their experience as positive as possible and provide support to your family.

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
 This means your child won’t have to be admitted to the hospital just because they feel ill or need treatment on a day when your doctor’s office is closed.

-Teens and young adults are too old to be treated like young kids, but adult care might not be quite right for them either.
+Teens and young adults are too old to be treated like children, but adult care might not be quite right for them either.
 Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
-We customize treatment and services that consider your child’s unique needs, including guidance to help them cope with the impact of treatment on their high school or college activities and their social life.
+We customize treatment and services to your child’s unique needs, including guidance to help them cope with the impact of treatment on their high school or college activities and their social life.

 Once treatment is complete, you can count on us for continuing support.
 We offer long-term follow-up services for preventive health care, including screenings and ongoing surveillance.
 Our pediatric oncologists and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
 We refer you to subspecialists within the Duke system if your child needs additional services.
 You’ll have resources and support to ensure your child’s long-term well-being.